-What are Pre-recorded Video Interviews?
+What is Pre-recorded Video Interviews?

 You may already be using a remote video interview tool in your company, such as Skype or Zoom.
-Even if this is not a common practice in your workplace, most people have experienced some form of video call in their lives, whether it’s using FaceTime with a family member, or Google Hangouts with a colleague from another country.
+Even if this is not a common practice in your workplace, most people have experienced some form of the video call in their lives, whether it’s using FaceTime with a family member, or Google Hangouts with a colleague from another country.
 The advantages of online interviews include the ability to assemble an interview panel more easily, connect with remote candidates, and more.
 However, recently there have been even more developments in the world of video interviews for recruiting, with pre-recorded video interviews.

 The Pros of Pre-recorded Video Interviews